ElegAlex/cagnotte_cafe/README.md

 This uploads `public/index.html` and the associated files defined in `firebase.json` to your Firebase project.

+## Coffee consumption tracking

+Each participant card shows how many coffees they consumed.
+Click the ☕ button to increment this count for a participant.
+The value is stored in Firestore so everyone sees updates in real time.

 ## License

 This project is licensed under the [MIT License](LICENSE).